G1NO3/G1NO3.github.io/content/authors/admin/_index.md

 ## About Me

-Jiyi Wang is a research assistant at BRAINML lab in Georgia Tech.
-His research interests are NeuroAI.
-On the AI side, he is interested in developing cog-inspired reinforcement learning (RL) models.
-On the neuroscience side, he is interested in the mechanism how hippocampus could help learning, memory and generalization.
+I am a research assistant at the BRAINML Lab at Georgia Tech, where I work at the intersection of neuroscience and AI.
+On the AI side, I develop cognitive-inspired reinforcement-learning models; on the neuroscience side, I study how the hippocampus supports learning, memory, and generalization.

+I earned my BSc from Peking University, where I initially explored AI applications in science before focusing exclusively on NeuroAI after a year of exploration.